 “While Valiant Armoury swords and edged collectibles certainly could be used to cut many other items or objects, this is not their intended use and it is quite dangerous to do so and any use other than for its intended purpose will void the warranty.”

-Prices have increased recently, for in 2018 they changed direction once again - while previously they imported blades and fittings from China, and assembled them with custom leather scabbards, now they concentrate on making their own blades in house - which has reduced the available number of swords and also dramatically increased pricing.
+In 2018 they changed direction once again - while previously they exclusively imported blades and fittings from China and assembled them with custom leather scabbards, now they concentrate on making their own blades in house as well - which has reduced the available number of swords and also dramatically increased pricing.

-“Signature Series” Swords were a collaboration between Valiant Armory, Angus Trim and Christian Fletcher – with the swords designed by Gus and Christian, made in China, and then assembled with custom leather scabbards in the USA.
-In early 2018 however, it appears that this line is being retired and replaced by their own in house brand.
+“Signature Series” Swords started as a collaboration between Valiant Armory, Angus Trim and Christian Fletcher – the swords were designed by Gus and Christian, made in China, and then assembled with custom leather scabbards in the USA by Sonny.
+This line was temporarily retired in early 2018 but despite lengthy production delays -was brought back a few months later.

 The craftsman series began in late 2017 and consists of 6150 Carbon Steel blades forged by Sonny and his Son Zach in the USA with numerous customization options.
 There are quite a few models listed in this line, but few are actually in stock and wait times can be significant.

-The biggest issue now is availability - previously the lead time quoted on the Chinese imported swords in stock was 4-6 weeks for customization - however now the lead time is listed as 20-24 weeks.
-Considering that the swords with a 4-6 week lead time often took quite a bit longer to complete, significant delays are to be expected.
+The biggest issue with Valiant generally has to do with the lack of availability and lengthy production delays - previously the lead time quoted on the Chinese imported swords in stock was 4-6 weeks for customization - however now the lead time is listed as 20-24 weeks.

 Their swords are sold exclusively through their Custom Sword Shoppe HERE